Bloom-host/BloomDocs/docs/running_a_server/domain.md

 :::note
 SRV records are only supported on Java clients, Bedrock clients will be unable to resolve this record.

-If you wish to have multiple servers with clean domains on a network, [it's recommended to setup a network proxy](/velocity).
+If you wish to have multiple servers with clean domains on a network, [it's recommended to set up a network proxy](/velocity).
 :::

 :::warning